Transmission Connection Point Forecasts for Victoria

 Purpose

-AEMO publishes these connection point forecasts in line with clause 5.22.18(b) of the National Electricity Rules, as part of its national transmission planner (NTP) functions.
+AEMO has prepared this summary to provide information about its transmission connection point forecasts for Victoria.
+These forecasts are published in accordance with clause 5.22.18(b) of the National Electricity Rules (NER), as part of AEMO’s national transmission planner functions.

 Disclaimer